ga7nesh/Car-DealerWeb-Project/README.md

 # Car-DealerWeb-Project
-A simple project based on Online Car Dealer Website which uses Python with Django Web Framework.
+A simple project based on Online Car Dealer Website which uses JS and Python with Django Web Framework.

 # About Car Dealer Website Django Project